eclipse-ecal/fineftp-server/README.md

 - User authentication (and anonymous user without authentication)
 - Individual local home path for each user
 - Access control on a per-user-basis
-- UTF8 support (On Windows MSVC only)
+- UTF8 support (On Windows MSVC only, MinGW builds will lack UTF8 support)

 *fineFTP does not support any kind of encryption.
 You should only use fineFTP in trusted networks.*